ckswilliams/modOpenREM/docs/charts.rst

 that correspond to the data in that segment.

 ==================================================
-Bar chart of mean DLP for each requested procedure
+Bar chart of average DLP for each requested procedure
 ==================================================

 Clicking on a bar takes the user to a histogram of DLP for that procedure.